Toyota C-HR (2016-2023) review - Practicality, comfort and boot space

-- 2Engines, performance and driveSharp handling and a comfortable ride mean the C-HR is surprisingly good to drive
+- 2Engines, performance and driveSharp handling and a comfortable ride made the C-HR surprisingly good to drive

-- 3MPG, CO2 and Running CostsThe hybrid model looks good on paper, with strong claimed efficiency and low emissions
+- 3MPG, CO2 and Running CostsThe C-HR looks good on paper, with strong claimed efficiency and low emissions

-- 5Practicality, comfort and boot space - currently readingMore space than coupe styling would first suggest, but still not as practical as some of its conventional rivals
+- 5Practicality, comfort and boot space - currently readingThe C-HR offers more space than you might think, although it's still not as practical as some of its conventional rivals